zkat/protoduck/README.md

 using the methods defined there.
 The assumption is that anything that defines that group of methods will work with the rest of your code.

-And then you can export the protocol itself, and tell your users "if you implement this protocol for your own objects, they'll work with my code."
+Then you can export the protocol itself, and tell your users "if you implement this protocol for your own objects, they'll work with my code."

 Duck typing is a common term for this: If it walks like a duck, and it talks